Looking up at the vertical light gray face of Mt Goode

 Campsites: Goode Creek Bench & Two-Mile Camp

 Summit: Mt.
-Goode (ascent & descent via Southwest Couloir—Black Tooth Notch—Upper Northeast Face)
+Goode (rock scramble & rock climb via Southwest Couloir—Black Tooth Notch—Upper Northeast Face)

 Approximate Stats: 14 miles traveled; 7200 feet gained & lost.

-Day 1 – Fields Point Landing to Stehekin to Goode Creek Bench:
+Day 1: Fields Point to Stehekin to Park Creek to Goode Creek Bench

 All good expeditions begin with a boat ride and the promise of adventure.
 We had both!
-The three of us boarded the Lady Express on Saturday morning with high hopes and the best weekend weather forecast we had in about six weeks.
+Jim, Kevin, and I boarded the Lady Express on Saturday morning with high hopes and the best weekend weather forecast we had seen in about six weeks.
 A weather window was to open briefly on Sunday.
-We just hoped it would open up long enough for us to summit this grand giant and descend without issues.
+We just hoped it would open up long enough for us to summit Mt.
+Goode and descend without issues.

 This expedition also involved a bus ride from Stehekin to High Bridge, and then a ride in a Park Service shuttle van to finally transport us to the Park Creek trailhead.
 When taking the shuttle, try to have exact change for the ride ($6).
 We had about 8 people paying with 10s and 20s, and ended up depleting the supply of ones from the patient Park Service ranger and a few tourists on the High Bridge lunch tour.